auth0/laravel-auth0/README.md

 # Laravel Auth0 Plugin
 This plugin helps you integrate your Laravel WebApp with [Auth0](https://auth0.com/) to achieve Single Sign On with a few simple steps.
-You can see an example application [here](https://github.com/auth0/laravel-5-auth0-sample).
+You can see an example application [on the example directory](https://github.com/auth0/laravel-auth0/tree/master/examples/laravel-api).

 ##Laravel Compatibility